How We Use Your Data

 Be sure to provide correct information.
 Anyone who fails to provide correct information or who knowingly and willfully provides false or untrue information to the Marketplace may be subject to a penalty and other law enforcement action.

-Lawfully present immigrants can apply for health coverage.
-Immigration information entered into the Marketplace will be used for administration of the Marketplace and insurance affordability programs only.
-People who aren’t applying for health coverage don’t need to provide their citizenship or immigration status.
-Use of coverage obtained through the Marketplace or insurance affordability programs won’t affect a person who’s in the process of becoming a lawful permanent resident (green card holder) and won’t be considered a public charge.
+can apply for health coverage.
+We’ll only use the immigration information you provide, and we get from other sources to determine eligibility and administer Marketplace and insurance affordability programs.
+People who aren't applying for health coverage don't need to provide their citizenship or immigration status.
+Use of coverage obtained through the Marketplace or insurance affordability programs won't affect a person who's in the process of becoming a lawful permanent resident (green card holder) and won't be considered a public charge.
 A public charge is an individual who is likely to become primarily dependent on the government for subsistence, as demonstrated by either the receipt of public cash assistance for income maintenance or institutionalization for long-term care at government expense.

 If you don’t agree with what you qualify for, in many cases you may be able to file an appeal.

-You can appeal eligibility to buy Marketplace plans and also for enrollment periods.
-If you’re applying for help paying for coverage, you may also have the right to appeal eligibility for tax credits, cost-sharing reductions, Medicaid eligibility, and CHIP eligibility.
-If you qualify for tax credits or cost-sharing reductions, you can appeal the amount you’re eligible for.
+You can appeal eligibility to buy Marketplace plans and to qualify for enrollment periods.
+If you’re applying for help paying for coverage, you may also have the right to appeal eligibility for the premium tax credit, cost-sharing reductions, Medicaid eligibility, and CHIP eligibility.
+If you qualify for the premium tax credit or cost-sharing reductions, you can appeal the amount you’re eligible for.

-Review your eligibility notice to find appeals instructions for each person in your household, including the number of days you have to file an appeal.
-Here’s important information to consider when filing an appeal:
+Review your eligibility notice to find appeals instructions for each person in your household, including how long you have to file an appeal.

-- The outcome of an appeal could change the eligibility of other members of your household.
+- The decision of an appeal could impact coverage for other members of your household.

-- You, and people you give permission to, may see and request a copy of the personally identifiable information the Marketplace collects and maintains about you.
+- You, and people you give permission to, may see and request a copy of the personally identifiable information we collect and maintain about you.

-- You may question if the information CMS has about you is correct.
+- You may question if the information we have about you is correct.

 - You have the right to ask for an accounting of the entities or people to whom the Marketplace has disclosed your information.